Create a Montessori Style IKEA nursery on a budget. Featuring a floor bed and child-focused design!

 On the bottom shelf, I have two IKEA soft toy baskets-one fruit and one veggie.
 The next cubbie holds two board books, then one over is a small wooden box with two toy cars.
 Two blocks for stacking and a Melissa and Doug wood ring stacking toy complete his current toy selection.

 Tommy is not yet pulling up to standing so the top of the bookcase holds items that he can see but not access...obviously, in a couple of months, I will need to move these for safety reasons.
 There are three large picture frames and one small standing frame filled with pages from Eric Carle's Animals Animals book (that my three year old ripped up long ago-I salvaged the few intact pages to use upcycle into art.)

 I bought a small houseplant to bring some greenery into the room and an old CD player to keep soft music playing.
 You can see an IKEA wooden bead maze I have in the room also, I love bead mazes for the little ones!

-Luckily the nursery has a small walk-in closet that allowed me to put Tommy’s dresser and laundry basket inside as well as store his diapers and wipes.
+Luckily the nursery has a small walk-in closet that allowed me to put Tommy's dresser and laundry basket inside as well as store his diapers and wipes.
 I keep the diaper changing materials just inside the door for easy access.
-I change his diaper on the floor just outside of the closet-I rotate blankets on the floor to protect the carpet from messes (reason #436 I was researching carpet stain solutions the other day!)
-I hung some Wee Gallery Art Cards on the wall above his blanket in an attempt to keep him someone occupied for diaper changes as he’s in that wiggle worm phase!
+I change his diaper on the floor just outside of the closet-I rotate blankets on the floor to protect the carpet from messes.
+I hung some Wee Gallery Art Cards on the wall above his blanket in an attempt to keep him someone occupied for diaper changes as he's in that wiggle worm phase!